sayakpaul/qwenimage-ptxla/README.md

 ### SPMD sharding

-The QwenImage DiT cannot fully fit on a single chip.
+The QwenImage DiT cannot fully fit on a single chip (`v6e-8`).
 That is why we need some kind of sharding.
 The script uses single-process SPMD instead of multi-process `xmp.spawn`.
 A 2D mesh `(num_devices // 4, 4)` is created with `("data", "model")` axes.
 Transformer parameters with `dim >= 2` are sharded along their largest dimension on the `"model"` axis.
 This follows the approach from [diffusers#13474](https://github.com/huggingface/diffusers/pull/13474/).

 Since there are model-level components in the QwenImage pipeline, we had to implement sharding.
 Other alternative was to do some kind of offloading between runs but that would have terribly slowed down execution.